hollodotme/hollo.me/contents/php/ExperimentalAsyncPhpVolume2-Parallelism.md

   When using a network socket, make sure to use at least another port, e.g. `127.0.0.1:9001`.
 * I set the process management mode to "ondemand".
 * I allow a maximum of 5 child processes.
-  *So we can have at most 5 requests beeing executed in parallel.*
+  _So we can have at most 5 requests being executed in parallel._
 * I defined that child processes should die 10 seconds after they went idle.
 * I defined a separate log file for all requests to this pool.